Musk, Twitter CEO delay questioning ahead of October trial - NewsBreak

 Musk, Twitter CEO delay questioning ahead of October trial

-WILMINGTON, Del. — (AP) — Tesla CEO Elon Musk won a reprieve from questioning by Twitter lawyers Monday, according to several press reports.
+WILMINGTON, Del. — (AP) — Tesla CEO Elon Musk was reprieved from questioning by Twitter lawyers Monday, according to several press reports.
 The billionaire had been scheduled to give a deposition in his high-stakes court fight with Twitter over whether he has to follow through with his agreement to buy the social platform for $44 billion.

 Instead, Musk's questioning was postponed to a future date.
-Twitter CEO Parag Agrawal, who was also scheduled to face Musk lawyers on Monday, likewise postponed his deposition, according to a person who was briefed on the matter.
+Twitter CEO Parag Agrawal, who was also scheduled to face Musk lawyers on Monday, likewise postponed his deposition.

 News of the postponements fueled a brief rally in Twitter shares, which jumped 5.4% to $43.03, apparently on hopes of a settlement in the case.
 That enthusiasm waned later in the day.
 Twitter shares closed Monday at $41.58, eight cents higher than they opened.